-Before you step into your appointment, review the Selections Booklet and make a list of your favourite finishes.
+Before you step into your appointment, review the Selections Guide and make a list of your favourite finishes.
 You can also take a look through our Design Studio before your appointment so you come prepared with an idea of what you want your new home to look like and feel like.

 You should consult with your lender as early as possible so you can be issued with a pre-approval.
 This will give you an approximate budget to work within for your home and finishes.

 But wait until you have ALL of the costings for your new home before your lender finalises your application for finance.
 These will include any costings for siteworks, footings, and the finishes you choose at your colour/finishes selection appointment.
 Book your selections appointment soon after receiving your master plans to speed up the process – this gives you time to finalise finance approval before council approvals are granted.

 As soon as you have formal approval from your lender, you'll need to forward it to us so that we have an official record of the amount approved for construction of your new home.